SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![image 81_82](https://user-images.githubusercontent.com/90856848/137979310-1d12cb34-c7d6-4fb5-9283-5b0b0b8c6e67.png)

-<br> Now let’s use our newly made calculation in our table and remove the previous measure.
+<br> 🚩Now let’s use our newly made calculation in our table and remove the previous measure.

 83. Click **Filter** on Account in Columns